-- O: It is the intent of faculty to work alongside students in nursing practice settings to facilitate the learning of safe, professional nursing practice, including the development of critical thinking and assist students in deriving the concepts of health promotion and prevention.
-The students' ability to participate in interdisciplinary groups is fostered in the nursing practice setting.
+It is the intent of faculty to work alongside students in nursing practice settings to facilitate the learning of safe, professional nursing practice, including the development of critical thinking and assist students in deriving the concepts of health promotion and prevention.
+The student's ability to participate in interdisciplinary groups is fostered in the nursing practice setting.
 The faculty's intent is to create the "need to know" by providing nursing practice experiences which generate theories and concepts to be taken to seminars for discussion, exploration and integration, and which provide the stimulus for self-directed learning.

-- P: Textbooks and Materials to be Purchased by Students [and other Learning Resources]

-- 1. Planned Praxis Experience

-- Personal experience

-- Resource family

-- Nursing practise experience in acute medical-surgical, acute mental health and community settings

-- Community resource visits

-- 2. A list of recommended textbooks and materials is provided for students at the beginning of each semester.

-- 3. Other Resources

-- Selected readings from a variety of nursing texts

-- Other resource books and journals
+P : Textbooks s and Materials to be Purchased by Students 1.
+Planned Praxis Experience Personal experience Resource family Nursing practice experience in acute medical-surgical, acute mental health and community settings Community resource visits 2.
+A list of recommended textbooks and materials is provided for students at the beginning of each semester.
+3. Other Resources Selected readings from a variety of nursing texts Other resource books and journals Community resources Health professionals Selected audio-visual and computer resources Nursing laboratory equipment and supplies Q: Means of Assessment Course evaluation is consistent with Douglas College Curriculum Development and Approval policy.

-- Community resources

-- Health professionals

-- Selected audio-visual and computer resources

-- Nursing laboratory equipment and supplies

-Q: Means of Assessment

-Course evaluation is consistent with Douglas College Curriculum Development and Approval policy.
 An evaluation schedule is presented at the beginning of the course.
 Respect for individual choice and an openness to negotiation guide decisions about methods of evaluation.
 A clinical appraisal form is used that encompasses the five domains of nursing practice (health and healing, teaching/learning, clinical judgment, professional responsibility, collaborative leadership), competencies, and quality indicators.
 Quality indicators incorporate the minimal semester requirements and address what a student should know, be and do by the end of the semester.
 Nursing practice congruent with the quality indicators is an essential component of successful completion of this course.
 This is a mastery course.
+R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR No See Designer(s Dean / Director Registrar

-© Douglas College.
+$\ensuremath{{\mathbb O}}$ Douglas College.
 All Rights Reserved.